 3-Pack of Firefly Colored Lamp Oil Dye

-You can easily color your lamp and candle oil using our super-concentrated liquid candle dyes.
-No longer do you need to purchase lots of different-colored oils – Red, Blue, Green, Yellow, Purple, Aqua, Pink Colored Lamp Oil .
+You can easily color your lamp and candle oil using our super-concentrated liquid candle and lamp oil dyes.
+No longer do you need to purchase lots of different-colored oils – Red, Blue, Green, Yellow, Purple, Aqua, Pink Colored Lamp Oil.
 Do it yourself easily.
 Watch the video to see how easy it really is.
-You will receive 3, 1/2-ounce bottles of dye.
+You will receive 3, 10 ml- bottles of Firefly lamp oil dye, about 1/3 oz.
 This is a very economical way to color your lamp oil without spending a fortune.
-We’ve successfully colored Lampe Berger Fuel, Paraffin Lamp Oil, Safe & Green Lamp Oil, CLEAN Fuel, alcohol, ethenol and kerosene.
+We’ve successfully colored Lampe Berger Fuel, Paraffin Lamp Oil, Safe & Green Lamp Oil, CLEAN Fuel, alcohol, ethanol and kerosene.

-You will need paper towels, 2-3 wooden toothpicks, oil-based color dye (which you just found!), an oil candle or oil lamp and Firefly Lamp Oil. 😉
+You will need paper towels, 2-3 wooden toothpicks, oil-based colored dye (which you just found!), an oil candle or oil lamp and Firefly Lamp Oil. 😉

 Step 2) Fill your oil candle 3/4 full with Firefly Lamp Oil or just add the dye to the bottle of fuel.